Ritu Phogat: ONE Atomweight Grand Prix

 Phogat faced Bi Nguyen at ONE Championship: Dangal on 15 May 2021 for a spot in the 2021 ONE Women's Atomweight Grand Prix.
 Phogat lost by split decision, suffering the first loss of her mixed martial arts career.

 Phogat was scheduled to face Meng Bo in a quarterfinal bout of the 2021 ONE Women's Atomweight Grand Prix at ONE Championship: Empower on 28 May 2021.
 Instead, she faced Bi Nguyen in what was considered to be a warm-up bout.
 She lost the bout via a split decision.
 Due to the loss, Phogat was removed from the Grand Prix.

 Phogat faced Lin Heqin at ONE Championship: Battleground on 30 July 2021.
 She won by unanimous decision.
 She has been added in the 2021 ONE Women's Atomweight Grand Prix after displaying dominant performance against Lin Heqin.

 Phogat faced Meng Bo in a quarterfinal bout of the Atomweight World Grand-Prix at ONE Championship: Empower on September 3, 2021.
 After surviving an early onslaught in the first round, Phogat went on to dominate the final two rounds to win by unanimous decision and advance to the Grand Prix Semi Finals.

 Phogat was scheduled to face Itsuki Hirata in the semi-final bout of ONE Women's Atomweight Grand Prix at ONE Championship: Next Generation on October 29, 2021.
 However, due to sickness, Hirata had to pull out of the bout and was replaced by Jenelyn Olsim.
 Phogat won the fight by unanimous decision.

 Phogat faced Stamp Fairtex in the ONE Women's Atomweight Grand Prix Final at ONE: Winter Warriors on December 3, 2021.
 She was defeated by submission via armbar in the second round.

 Continued ONE career

 Phogat faced former ONE Women's Strawweight title challenger Tiffany Teo at ONE 161 on September 29, 2022.
 She lost the fight via rear-naked choke submission in the first round.

 On February 28, 2023, it was announced that Phogat had signed a three-year exclusive deal with Kumite 1 League.

 After a two-years hiatus, Phogat faced Ayaka Miura on February 20, 2025, at ONE 171.
 She lost the fight via a kneebar in round one.

+On June 9, 2026, it was reported that Phogat was released by ONE Championship.